filamentphp/filament/packages/admin/docs/02-resources/03-creating-records.md

 }
 ```

-Now, visit the create page to see your wizard in action!
-The edit page will still use the form defined within the resource class.
+Now, visit the Create page to see your wizard in action!
+The Edit page will still use the form defined within the resource class.

 ### Sharing fields between the resource form and wizards